lucia-gd/TBLAB_STOmics/README.md

 # TBLAB_STOmics

 ## Introduction
-TBLAB_STOMics is a bioinformatics R script for the analysis, visualization and annotation of spatial transcriptomics data using Seurat.
+TBLAB_STOmics is a bioinformatics R script for the analysis, visualization and annotation of spatial transcriptomics data using Seurat.
 It allows its visualization, clustering and annotation of clusters to cell types using a mannually curated dataset.

 ![General workflow](general_workflow.jpeg)